Nuclear Methanol and Gasoline.

 to be used to make carbon-neutral products, the products should be mostly

-those with the highest value per unit energy – jet fuel, mid-alcohols
+those with the highest value per unit energy – jet fuel, diesel,

-and light olefins.
-We have shown that these more valuable products can
+mid-alcohols, gasoline, and light olefins.
+We have shown that these more

 ultimately